codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 The upper half shows KPIs for all workflows submitted for the pipeline.
 To customize the view, select filters.
 In this view, you can also filter by **Branch** which is the Git branch or branches with the events that triggered the pipeline.

 **Step-level analytics**
-The Step Analytics list view in the lower half show the aggregated average for KPIs in each step of a workflow, across all active workflows for the selected pipeline.
+The Step Analytics list in the lower half displays the aggregated average for KPIs in each step, across all active workflows for the selected pipeline.
 Each metric shows the difference in percentage compared to the reference period corresponding to the Time range selected, to help identify how the metrics are trending.

 {: .table .table-bordered .table-hover}